 The Austrians passed through the gap, and the battle quickly became a farce, shrouded by the dense smoke produced by gunfire and steam engines.
 The only saving grace was that the Italian ships were light grey and the Austrian vessels black, making identification easy.
 The Austrian 2nd Division headed for Albini’s force, but was intercepted by three Italian ironclads.
 The Austrian 1st Division likewise faced a smaller group of three ironclads, while Affondatore and the other ironclads ran around in confusion.

 Tegetthoff had decided, based apparently on American Civil War experience, that the ram was the most effective weapon he had, and had ordered his ships to ram the Italians.
 This was even less effective than his gunfire, with numerous attempts by the ironclads to ram the Re d’Italia failing, until one finally carried away her rudder.
-Tegetthoff’s flagship, Ferdinad Maximilian, then rammed the Italian, helped by poor shiphandling on the part of the Italian captain.
+Tegetthoff’s flagship, Ferdinad Maximilian, then rammed the Italian vessel, helped by poor shiphandling on the part of the Italian captain.

 Re d’Italia quickly sank, taking over two-thirds of her crew with her.
 Another Italian ironclad, Palestro, was badly damaged and driven off.
 On the other side of the formation, the battle between the Austrian 2nd Division and the Italians was confused.
 Persano had attempted to ram Kaiser, but missed, and Kaiser had then rammed the Re di Portogallo, leaving her figurehead in the side of the Italian vessel.
 The Italians attempted to rake her with fire, but either missed or failed to load shells.2 Affandatore reappeared, but again failed to ram Kaiser.
 Confusion among the Italians allowed Kaiser and the rest of 2nd Division to escape.